A round-up of bobble stitch crochet patterns

 This collection of bobble stitch crochet patterns features some really great projects!
 You’ll find accessories, a sweater, a blanket, and some really super crochet bags.

 This is Diagonal Bobbles Clutch by Marie Segares of Underground Crafter!
 This sturdy, textured clutch is simple to crochet and makes an elegant accessory.
 Customize the look by using different sizes or shapes for the button.

-Love the interesting bobble stitch handle on this bag!
-This is “The Bobble Tote” from Ginger Knots.
+I love the interesting bobble stitch handle on this bag!
+This is Bobble Tote from Ginger Knots.
 This crochet tote is made to bring your WIPs with you.
 It hooks on to your forearm so you can carry your working yarn in the tote and work on the go!
 Use super bulky size 6 yarn for the full size or worsted weight for a super small size.
 Pick two colors and start working!